WebAssembly/design/Semantics.md

-Truncation from floating point to integer where IEEE 754-2008 would specify an invalid operator exception (e.g. when the floating point value is NaN or outside the range which rounds to an integer in range) traps.
+Truncation from floating point to integer where IEEE 754-2008 would specify an invalid operator exception (e.g. when the floating point value is NaN or outside the range which rounds to an integer in range) is handled as follows:
+ - For instructions with no exceptional behavior specified, a trap is produced.
+ - For instructions with the `:sat` modifier, no trap is produced, and:
+    - If the floating-point value is positive, the maximum integer value is returned.
+    - If the floating-point value is negative, the minimum integer value is returned.
+    - If the floating-point value is NaN, zero is returned.

 ## Type-parametric operators